-- We Need a Distraction: One of the gang's stock operations, in which Annie pretends to have an epileptic fit, allowing Bob to jump behind the counter and steal pills while the pharmacist is out front.
+- We Need a Distraction: One of the gang's stock operations, in which Nadine pretends to have an epileptic fit, allowing Bob to jump behind the counter and steal pills while the pharmacist is out front.

 - Your Television Hates You: Bob is telling the story of why he won't allow anyone to even talk about dogs—he and Dianne once had a pet dog, and their faithful dog led the cops to their house.
 As he finishes, the television starts showing dog commercials on every channel.